Pretro/gymstore/README.md

 ![Image of the settings file](media/pictures/pic10.png)

-28.-Next step is top enable automatic deploys.
+25.-Next step is top enable automatic deploys.
 To do that click the "Enable Automatic Deploys" button in the Automatic deploys section.

 ![Image of the settings file](media/pictures/pic11.png)

+26.- To test if our automatic deploys works, we need to remove our secret key from our settings and make a new commit.

-29.- You will need a new secret key to enter in your Heroku Config Vars (you can create one by using an online [Django secret key generator](https://miniwebtool.com/django-secret-key-generator/).
+27.- To get a new secret key to enter in your Heroku Config Vars (you can create one by using an online [Django secret key generator](https://miniwebtool.com/django-secret-key-generator/).

-30.- Once you got your secret key, go to your heroku app and enter the key into the cofig vars in settings.
+28.- Once you got your secret key, go to your heroku app and enter the key into the cofig vars in settings.

 ![Image of the settings file](media/pictures/pic12.png)

-31.- Now go back to you settings file and replace the secret key with the call to get it from the environment.
+29.- Now go back to you settings file and replace the secret key with the call to get it from the environment.

 ![Image of the settings file](media/pictures/pic13.png)

-32.- Finally, commit and push this changes to github.
+30.- Finally, commit and push this changes to github.

 ### __AWS account__